 Under the National Instrument, if all of the requirements of a Fund that must be complied with in respect of the payment of the redemption amount for redeemed Units have not been complied with on or before the tenth business day following the Valuation Day as of which the redemption amount was determined, the Fund will be deemed to have received and accepted, on such tenth business day, an order for the purchase of an equivalent number of Units and the redemption amount will be applied to reduce the subscription price of the Units so purchased.
-The Fund will be entitled to retain any excess; the dealer, if any, placing the order will be required to pay forthwith the amount of any deficiency and the investor who has failed to settle will be liable to reimburse the dealer for such amount, together with costs and interest.
-The redemption of Units may have tax implications for a Unitholder.
-See "Income Tax Considerations".
+In these circumstances, the Fund will be entitled to retain any excess and the dealer, if any, placing the order will be required to pay forthwith the amount of any deficiency to the Fund.